habibcomsats/NVFlare/examples/brats18/README.md

 In this example, we split BraTS18 dataset into [4 subsets](./dataset_brats18/datalist) for 4 clients.
 Each client requires at least a 12 GB GPU to run.
 ### Differential Privacy (DP)
 [Differential Privacy (DP)](https://arxiv.org/abs/1910.00962) [7] is method for ensuring that Federated Learning (FL) preserves privacy by obfuscating the model updates sent from clients to the central server.
-This example shows the usage of a MONAI-based trainer for medical image applications with NVFlare, as well as the usage of DP filters in your FL training.
+This example shows the usage of a MONAI-based trainer for medical image applications with Flare, as well as the usage of DP filters in your FL training.
 DP is added as a filter in `config_fed_client.json`.
-Here, we use the "Sparse Vector Technique", i.e. the [SVTPrivacy](https://nvflare.readthedocs.io/en/main/apidocs/nvflare.app_common.filters.svt_privacy.html) protocol, as utilized in [Li et al. 2019](https://arxiv.org/abs/1910.00962) [7] (see [Lyu et al. 2016](https://arxiv.org/abs/1603.01699) [8] for more information).
+Here, we use the "Sparse Vector Technique", i.e. the [SVTPrivacy](https://flare.readthedocs.io/en/main/apidocs/flare.app_common.filters.svt_privacy.html) protocol, as utilized in [Li et al. 2019](https://arxiv.org/abs/1910.00962) [7] (see [Lyu et al. 2016](https://arxiv.org/abs/1603.01699) [8] for more information).

 ## (Optional) 1.
 Set up a virtual environment
 ```